spotty118/kilocode/src/LANGCHAIN_SETUP.md

 The LangChain integration consists of:

 - `LangChainContextEnhancer`: Core enhancement logic with OpenAI embeddings
-- `ProductionMemoryVectorStore`: In-memory vector store for document similarity
+- `MemoryVectorStore`: In-memory vector store for document similarity
 - `GhostContext`: Integration point with the existing context system
 - Configuration listeners for dynamic updates